YoobeeWebTutors/javascript-manual/05-operators.md

 We use *operators* to signify that we wish to perform these operations.

-Operations are performed on one, two or three other values, called *operands*
+Operations are performed on one, two or three other values, called *operands*.

 ## Assignment Operator